 5. Lord Hanuman and Lotus: Positioned below the Vaman avatar on the right side, Lord Hanuman, representing the Rudra form of Shiva, holds a significant place.
 The lotus near Shri Ram's feet symbolizes Shri Lakshmi, highlighting the inseparable connection between Shri Vishnu and the divine feminine.

-6. Garuda and Kalki Avatar: Below the symbol of Kalki Avatar on the left side, Garuda, the celestial bird and of Lord Vishnu, reinforces the energy flow from Shri Vishnu to the idol, ensuring divine blessings.
+6. Garuda and Kalki Avatar: Below the symbol of Kalki Avatar on the left side, Garuda, the celestial bird and vehicle of Lord Vishnu, reinforces the energy flow from Shri Vishnu to the idol, ensuring divine blessings.

 Ram Kumar Kaushik is a seasoned journalist with over 25 years of experience across mediums.
 The architect of this news website, he is also a consultant with several media groups.
 He was formerly the group managing editor of ITV Network (NewsX, India News and The Sunday Guardian) and its digital products.